awsdocs/amazon-emr-release-guide/doc_source/emr-configure-apps-running-cluster.md

 ]
 ```

-**Example – Reconfigure and Resize an Instance Group in One Request**
+**Example – Reconfigure and resize an instance group in one request**
 The following example JSON demonstrates how to reconfigure and resize an instance group in the same request\.

 ```